L'Enfance du Christ

-L'enfance du Christ (The Childhood of Christ), Opus 25, is an oratorio by the French composer Hector Berlioz, based on the Holy Family's flight into Egypt (see Gospel of Matthew 2:13).
+L'Enfance du Christ (The Childhood of Christ), Opus 25, is an oratorio by the French composer Hector Berlioz, based on the Holy Family's flight into Egypt (see Gospel of Matthew 2:13).
 Berlioz wrote his own words for the piece.
 Most of it was composed in 1853 and 1854, but it also incorporates an earlier work La fuite en Egypte (1850).
-It was first performed at the Salle Herz, Paris on 10 December 1854, with Berlioz conducting and soloists from the Opéra-Comique: Jourdan (Récitant), Depassio (Hérode), the couple Meillet (Marie and Joseph) and Bataille (Le père de famille).
+It was first performed at the Salle Herz in Paris on 10 December 1854, with Berlioz conducting and soloists from the Opéra-Comique: Jourdan (Récitant), Depassio (Hérode), the couple Meillet (Marie and Joseph) and Bataille (Le Père de famille).

-Berlioz described L'enfance as a Trilogie sacrée (sacred trilogy).
+Berlioz described L'Enfance as a Trilogie sacrée (sacred trilogy).
 The first of its three sections depicts King Herod ordering the massacre of all newborn children in Judaea; the second shows the Holy Family of Mary, Joseph, and Jesus setting out for Egypt to avoid the slaughter, having been warned by angels; and the final section portrays their arrival in the Egyptian town of Sais where they are given refuge by a family of Ishmaelites.
 Berlioz was not religious as an adult but remained all his life susceptible to the beauty of the religious music that had enraptured him as a child.
-L'enfance also shows some influence from the Biblical oratorios of Berlioz's teacher Jean-François Le Sueur.
+L'Enfance also shows some influence from the Biblical oratorios of Berlioz's teacher Jean-François Le Sueur.